Thanks to Kelley Buttrick, Ustaff writer for VoiceOverXtra for the great story on my Wheel of Fortune on-air audition.

 Producers will put a great deal of emphasis on viewer opinions during the audition process.

-And people can weigh in with responses at [link removed] www.wheeloffortune.com/feedback, and post on the show’s wall at [link removed] www.facebook.com/wheeloffortune.
+And people can weigh in with responses at [link removed] www.wheeloffortune.com/feedback, and post on the show’s wall [link no longer exists] www.facebook.com/wheeloffortune.

 JOE IS ‘PERFECT FIT’